 The world map affects nearly every aspect of the game, it’s where you earn gold, complete many objectives, and how the forces of justice generate heat.
 So, it’s a shame that the Cloak and Dagger is actually really boring.

 The world map needs constant micromanagement as it’s the main way you gain money and progress through the game.
 The more heat you generate, the stronger the agents knocking at your door become.

-Too much heat in anyone one region, and it locks down.
+Gain too much heat in one region, and it locks down.
 So you’re always moving operations, starting schemes, lowering the heat, and otherwise micromanaging a map of icons.
 As necessary as it is, it’s simply not that interesting and constantly distracts from the fun parts of the game.